Altruism and compassion are two reasons why this senior nursing major was honored with a service award from the SSJs…

 A native of Belchertown, MA, Jackie was a time management virtuoso at Elms.
 In addition to successfully managing clinical rotations as a nursing major, she also demonstrated excellence as an athlete in both soccer and lacrosse, as a member of the Student Nurses Association and Student Athlete Advisory Committee, and as a home health aide with Trinity Health of New England at Home.
 In February 2018, she volunteered to go on a medical mission trip to Jamaica, where she assisted in delivering vital care to residents of rural areas.

 Putting Patients’ Minds at Ease

-Empathy lies at the heart of Soucia’s nursing practice and guides her patient interactions.
+Empathy lies at the heart of Jackie’s nursing practice and guides her patient interactions.
 “People are more comfortable, and they heal more quickly, if they have trust,” she said.

-As a Type 1 diabetic, Soucia discovered that she could ease her patients’ burdens and fears by sharing this part of her life with them.
+As a Type 1 diabetic, Jackie discovered that she could ease her patients’ burdens and fears by sharing this part of her life with them.